erdyn/MyWebsite/README.md

 <li>User cannot reserve books that are already reserved</li>
 </ul>
 </details> <br>
-This website demonstrates my ability to implement sessions and interact with a database, including performing operations on its tables.
+This website demonstrates my ability to implement sessions and interact with a database, including performing operations on its tables. <br>
+I cannot wait to do bigger, better projects like this one 🐱

 <!-- Pics of Website, 8 images in drop down -->
 ## Pictures of Website: